On the intersections of nilpotent subgroups in simple groups: Introduction

-where $Q_p(G)$ is the probability that $H_p \cap H_p^x \ne 1$ for a uniformly random $x \in G$.
+which is the same strategy adopted by Lisi and Sabatini in their proof of Conjecture \ref{c:ls_main} for all sufficiently large alternating and symmetric groups.
+We will show that the inequality in \eqref{e:qp} holds for every non-alternating finite simple group, with the single exception of the classical group ${\rm U}_4(2) \cong {\rm PSp}_4(3)$ (see Theorems \ref{t:ex_main}, \ref{t:class_main} and \ref{t:spor}), noting that the conjecture for ${\rm U}_4(2)$ can be checked directly.

 For each $p \in \pi(G)$, we may view $G$ as a transitive permutation group on $\O = G/H_p$, in which case $Q_p(G)$ coincides with the probability that two randomly chosen points in $\O$ do not form a base for $G$.
 In turn, this implies that

 where $\{x_1, \ldots, x_k\}$ is a complete set of representatives of the conjugacy classes in $G$ of elements of order $p$ (a more general version of this upper bound was first introduced by Liebeck and Shalev in their proof of \cite[Theorem 1.3]{LSh99}).